JulianMerder/DOM-dissimilarity/README.md

 **samplevector:**

-Set samplevector=NULL if you are using ICBM-OCEAN data , otherwise this should be a vector with the column names (or numbers) of the samples in the data
+Set samplevector=NULL if you are using ICBM-OCEAN data , otherwise this should be a vector with the column names (or numbers) of the samples in the data.
+If not using ICBM-OCEAN data and samplevector=NULL, your samples need the prefix "Sample", so the columns can be identified.

 **sqrtJSD:**